EyasuTeshome/shifttracker/job-search/JSR-overview-of-the-job-application-process.md

-# Overview of the job application walkthrough
+# Overview of the job application process

 ## Learning objectives